Meet-The-Aerowood-Aviation-Staff

 Flight Instructor, CSIP

 Adam’s love for aviation began at a young age when he worked in his family business in Louisville KY flying hot air balloons.
 After graduating from the University of South Carolina, he decided to make a career out of his passion for flying by transitioning to airplanes.
 He moved back home to Louisville and earned his certificates and ratings from Private Pilot through CFII and MEI.
 In 2017 he relocated to the Charlotte area to work full time with us at Aerowood.
 Adam serves as General Manager for operations at Aerowood.
-He is a Cirrus Standardized Instructor Pilot (CSIP) and heads up Aerowood’s Cirrus Training Center.
+He is a Platinum Cirrus Standardized Instructor Pilot (CSIP) and heads up Aerowood’s Cirrus Training Center.
 He also is in charge of Aircraft Management for aircraft that Aerowood manages for our customers.

 Email Adam McClinton